Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - [ ] The first column will have a width of 50px.
 The second column will be 300px wide and the third column will be 150px wide.
 - [ ] The first column will have a width of 50px.
 The second column will be 500px wide and the third column will be 1000px wide.

+Note: an alternative to the question below.

+#### Q41.
+If the width of the container is 500 pixels, what would the width of the three columns be in this layout?

+`.grid { display: grid; grid-template-columns: 50px 1fr 2fr; }`

+- [x] 50px, 150px, 300px
+- [ ] 50px, 200px, 300px
+- [ ] 50px, 100px, 200px
+- [ ] 50px, 50px, 100px

+Note: an alternative to the question above.

 #### Q8.
 What is the line-height property primarily used for?

 - [x] to control the height of the space between two lines of content